Talking to your child about being safe online can protect them, build trust and know how to get help.

 Start small

-You can use this as building block, to begin talking about how things they do may link to online safety.
+You can use this as a building block, to begin talking about how the things they do may link to online safety.

 These conversations can be difficult at first and may require practice.
 If it doesn’t work the first time, you can try again on a different day.